lorenzo-stoakes/linux-vm-notes/rough.md

   PMD does refer to a page this way, I will need to modify the function descriptions accordingly.

+* What happens when a new kernel mapping is added in page tables?
+Are all shared mappings updated?
+Or kept to a single PUD maybe?
+Probably just pre-mapped.

 ## Interesting functions

 * [free_pgd_range()][free_pgd_range]